-California Health insurance agents who sell Long Term Care (LTC) must include at least 8 hours of LTC CE in each renewal.
-Newer agents of 1-4 years must double that requirement to 16 hours for their first two renewal periods.
+California Health insurance agents who sell Long Term Care (LTC) must include at least 8 hours of LTC CE.
+Newer agents of 1-4 years must double that requirement.
+They need 16 hours for their first two renewal periods.

-California agents who have had a license for at least 4 years are considered established agents.
+California agents with a license for 4+ years are considered established agents.
 As an established agent, they may reduce their CE for Annuities to one 4-hour class per renewal.
-Also, Long-Term Care representatives may now take one 8-hour, LTC class, for a renewal period.
+Also, Long-Term Care representatives may now take one 8-hour LTC class for a renewal period.

-Agents who have sold these products in the past will want to keep credits updated to continue receiving commissions.
+Agents who have sold these products in the past will want to keep credits updated.
+This is required to continue receiving commissions.
 Failure to do the CE, even after an agent stops selling Annuities, results in loss of commissions.

 The Affordable Educators Difference

 Keeping your renewals up to date and maintaining your business can be overwhelming.
 At Affordable Educators, we’re here to help.

 Our easy website is set up to provide you a step-by-step experience.
 Simply log in and follow the prompts.
 New customers just need to create an account.
 Our system stores copies of your certificates in case you ever need a copy.

 Free License Review

 Within a few minutes, you can learn to become a licensed insurance agent and get a free license review from our online chat, email, or by simply calling us.
 We will review what you have done in the past and your needs and goals for the next two years.
 We may even offer you a discount code to get you started.
 We are here to help.